-Our Spell Hunter deck list guide features the best deck list for Season 46 (January 2018).
+Our Spell Hunter deck list guide features the best post-nerf deck list for Season 48 (March 2018).
 Our Spell Hunter guide also contains Mulligan advice, card combos and strategy tips.

-Spell Hunter is a new and pretty interesting kind of Hearthstone deck.
-To start with, it quite deliberately strips out every minion card you might typically want to use with the hero in order to play into the power of the Hunter's new Legendary Weapon Rhok'delar.
+Spell Hunter is a new Hearthstone deck to arrive with the Kobolds expansion and it's a pretty interesting concept.
+For a start, it quite deliberately strips out every minion card you might typically want to use with the hero in order to play into the power of the Hunter's new Legendary Weapon Rhok'delar.
 When you equip this weapon, the blade will refresh your hand with a random collection of class spells, which should hopefully provide you with the extra power you need to beat your opponent.

 Spell Hunter deck list and strategy

-Here's the most up to date version of Spell Hunter that you should be playing on the Standard ladder right now:
+Here's the most up to date version of Spell Hunter that we think you should be playing on the Standard ladder right now:

 |2 x Tracking|